$\mathsf{Q}\text{-}\mathbf{Set}$ is not generally a topos: Introduction

 Explicitly, from every frame $\Om$ we may construct a bicategory $\sD\Om$ \cite{Walters1981}, which is actually a \emph{quantaloid} \cite{Rosenthal1996,Stubbe2005,Stubbe2014}.
 Symmetric categories enriched in the quantaloid $\sD\Om$ are precisely $\Om$-sets, and morphisms between $\Om$-sets are exactly left adjoint $\sD\Om$-distributors.
 It is well known that the category

 of $\Om$-sets and their morphisms is a topos (see \cite[Theorem 5.9 and Proposition 9.2]{Fourman1979}).

-If we consider an (involutive) \emph{quantale} \cite{Rosenthal1990,Mulvey1992} $\sQ$ as the table of truth values, the theory of $\sQ$-sets can be established in the same way.
-More specifically, we may construct a quantaloid $\DQ$ \cite{Hoehle2011a,Pu2012,Stubbe2014} (see Proposition \ref{DQ-def}), and define $\sQ$-sets as symmetric $\DQ$-categories \cite{Hoehle2011a,Pu2012} (see Definition \ref{Q-set-def} and Proposition \ref{Qset-as-sym-DQ-cat}).
+If we consider a unital and involutive \emph{quantale} \cite{Rosenthal1990,Mulvey1992} $\sQ$ as the table of truth values, the theory of $\sQ$-sets can be established in the same way.
+More specifically, we may construct a quantaloid $\DQ$ \cite{Hoehle2011a,Pu2012,Stubbe2014} (see Proposition \ref{DQ-def} in the case that $\sQ$ is commutative, unital and divisible), and define $\sQ$-sets as symmetric $\DQ$-categories \cite{Hoehle2011a,Pu2012} (see Definition \ref{Q-set-def} and Proposition \ref{Qset-as-sym-DQ-cat}).
 Thus, we obtain the category

 of $\sQ$-sets and left adjoint $\DQ$-distributors.
 It is now natural to ask:

 \begin{ques} Is $\QSet$ a topos? \end{ques}